eurkaabc/salmon-NETBID/README.md

 **Salmon** is a fast and efficient tool for transcript quantification from RNA-seq data.
 It requires a set of target transcripts (either from a reference genome annotation or from a de-novo assembly) to quantify.

+**🌟 Advantages of Salmon**
+- **Accounts for isoform usage**: Considers changes in gene length across samples (e.g., different isoform usage).
+- **Fast and lightweight**: High speed with low computational and storage requirements.
+- **High sensitivity**: Does not discard reads mapping to multiple homologous gene regions.
+- **GC-bias correction**: Automatically corrects for GC-content bias during quantification.
+- **Automatic library type detection**: Infers sequencing library type without manual input.

 To run **Salmon**, you will need:
-- A FASTA file containing the reference transcripts
+- A **FASTA** file containing the reference transcripts.
-- One or more FASTA/FASTQ files containing the RNA-seq reads
+- One or more **FASTQ files** containing the RNA-seq reads.

-Optionally, Salmon can also make use of pre-computed alignments (SAM/BAM files) to the transcripts instead of raw reads.
+- (Optional) Pre-computed alignments (**SAM/BAM files**) to the transcripts.

 In this workflow, we assume that the **raw FASTQ files** are stored in:
 ```bash
 /mnt/sda/Public/Project/collabration/AoLab/20250821/rawdata
 ```